Zweihander-Main/hexchat_scripts/ignoreTextEvents/README.md

 ## Installation

-You will want to use the (single flat file in the build directory)[https://github.com/Zweihander-Main/hexchat_scripts/blob/master/ignoreTextEvents/build/ignoreTextEvents.lua].
+You will want to use the [single flat file in the build directory](https://github.com/Zweihander-Main/hexchat_scripts/blob/master/ignoreTextEvents/build/ignoreTextEvents.lua).

-More information on the (top level README)[https://github.com/Zweihander-Main/hexchat_scripts#installation] as well as the (official documentation)[https://hexchat.readthedocs.io/en/latest/faq.html#how-do-i-auto-load-scripts-at-startup].
+More information on the [top level README](https://github.com/Zweihander-Main/hexchat_scripts#installation) as well as the [official documentation](https://hexchat.readthedocs.io/en/latest/faq.html#how-do-i-auto-load-scripts-at-startup).

 ## Commands added